 Complete Annual Student Loan Acknowledgement (ASLA) each year you accept federal student loan.
-You can complete the ALSA requirement at Federal Student Aid, using your FSA ID and password to log in.
+You can complete the ALSA requirement at Federal Student Aid (FAFSA), using your FSA ID and password to log in.
 First time borrowers are acknowledging that you understand your responsibility to repay your student loan(s).
 If you have previously borrowed student loan(s), you are acknowledging that you understand how much you owe and how much more you are eligible to borrow.
 Other student aid information is provided, including the interest rates and repayment options to make managing your student loans easier.

 Whether you're still in school or you've already graduated, it's important to start planning how you'll repay your loan.
 To ensure your payments are manageable, you can learn about selecting the repayment plan that fits your needs, learn how to contact your loan servicer, how to make payments and how to address any questions you may have.